Skip to main content

 Should I sell on Etsy or my own website?

 It depends on your volume and margins.
 Etsy provides access to millions of active buyers but charges ~10–20% in total fees.
-Selling on your own site via Stripe costs ~3% in payment processing but requires you to drive your own traffic.
-Use the Etsy Fee Calculator and Stripe Fee Calculator side by side to compare the per-order economics.
+Selling on your own site via Stripe or PayPal can reduce platform fees but requires you to drive your own traffic.
+Use the Etsy Fee Calculator, Stripe Fee Calculator, PayPal Fee Calculator, and Stripe vs PayPal Fee Calculator side by side to compare per-order economics.
 Many successful sellers start on Etsy for discovery and gradually build an independent storefront for repeat customers.

 Maintained by the ToolOrbit Editorial Team.
 This page links to practical tools and supporting guides so readers can verify the workflow rather than relying on broad claims.